algbio/flowpaths/README.md

 # The _flowpaths_ Python Package

-This package implements various models for decomposing a weighted directed acyclic graph (DAG) into weighted paths, based on (Mixed) Integer Linear Programming ((M)ILP) formulations.
-It also supports the easy creation of new models.
+This package implements various solvers for decomposing a weighted directed acyclic graph (DAG) into weighted paths, based on (Mixed) Integer Linear Programming ((M)ILP) formulations.
+It also supports the easy creation of solvers for new decomposition models.

 ### Design principles